day8/re-frame/README.md

 app-db
 ```

 re-frame recomends that you put your data into one place which we'll call `app-db`.
 Structure the data in that place, of course.
+And [give it a schema](https://github.com/miner/herbert).

 Now, this advice is not the slightest bit controversial for 'real' databases, right?
 You'd happily put all your well formed data into Postgres or mysql.
 But within a running application (in memory), it is different.
 If you have a background in OO, this data-in-one-place is a